Clumping Cat Litter with Sodium Bentonite Is NOT Safe for Your Cat

 Clumping is not the Problem

-The litter ‘box’ in our shelter is basically shallow trenches dug in the ground and filled with sawdust and wheat chaff with a bit of citronella oil thrown in for odour control.
+The litter ‘box’ in our shelter is basically shallow trenches dug in the ground and filled with sawdust and wheat chaff with a bit of citronella oil thrown in for odor control.

 Recycled newspaper, wood shavings, sawdust, wheat chaff – anything organic that will not behave like cement is good litter for your fur baby.
 Please read our post on ORGANIC CAT LITTER for a list of safe cat litter brands.